ahmedxomar101/Finding-Donors-for-CharityML/README.md

 ## Introduction
-In this project, I used 6 differnet **Supervised Machine Learning** models to train and test the [dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income).
+In this project, I used 6 different **Supervised Machine Learning** models to train and test the [dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income).
 I also used **F-beta score** as a metric that considers both precision and recall:

 <img src='assets/3.PNG' width="500" />